sriramab/gamamanual/G__InstallingGitVersion.md

 ![Available software](images/GIT_install/Available_software.png)
 ![New repository](images/GIT_install/Xtext_new_repository.png)
-    * Choose "Xtext" and the following version:  `Xtext Complete SDK	2.8.3.v201506010551`
+    * Choose "Xtext" and the following version:  `Xtext Complete SDK	2.8.3.v201506010551` Beware : the version 2.8.4 DOES NOT WORK, so be sure to select the 2.8.3 version, by unchecking "Show only the latest version".
+If automatic update are done, and the gaml editor during the runtime does not work, the wrong version of Xtext may be the reason of your trouble.
+Uninstall / Reinstall Xtext with the correct version.
 ![Choose Xtext](images/GIT_install/ChooseXtext.png)
     * Accept the licence and install.
     * Restart Eclipse